conmurphy/vagrant-cloudcenter/README.md

 ## Features

-* Boot instances thorugh CloudCenter
+* Boot instances through CloudCenter
 * SSH into the instances
 * Provision the instances with any built-in Vagrant provisioner
 * Minimal synced folder support via `rsync`